binodnepali/nuxt-with-tailwindcss-example-template/README.md

-# NuxtJS With Typescript Example Template
+# Nuxt.js with tailwindcss example template

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-An example template scaffolded using [Nuxt.js](https://v3.nuxtjs.org) with Typescript and [sass](https://sass-lang.com/) to start a new project.
+This template was scaffolded from [nuxtjs-with-typescript-example-template](https://github.com/binodnepali/nuxtjs-with-typescript-example-template).
+The template adds [tailwindcss module](https://tailwindcss.nuxtjs.org/) so that you can  start a new project using [nuxt3](https://v3.nuxtjs.org/) and [tailwindcss](https://tailwindcss.com/).

 ## Why this template